-Due to the generosity of donors, Girl Scouts of Kansas Heartland is able to offer several scholarships.
-To apply for the council scholarships listed below, except for the Gold Award Scholarship which has a separate application, complete the 2015 College Scholarship Application.
+Thanks to the generosity of donors, Girl Scouts of Kansas Heartland is able to offer several scholarships.
+To apply, complete the 2016 College Scholarship Application.

 This year’s council scholarship offerings include:

 - George and Jayne Smith Scholarships: $3,000 (up to six scholarships available) 2016 Smith Instructions

 - Gold Award Scholarship: $2,500.
 You must have earned the Gold Award.
 (If you graduated in 2015 and earned your Gold Award after the scholarship deadline, you are eligible to apply this year.)

 NOTE: One transcript and two set of references are required (only one copy of the transcript and references is needed even if applying for more than one scholarship).
 Click here for the 2016 College Scholarship Reference Form.